-The role played by $V$ in Definition~\ref{d:recurrent finite symmetric family of generators} can actually be played by any relatively compact open subset that meets all orbits \cite[Lemma~4.3]{AlvCandel2009}.
+Actually, if some relatively compact open subset $V$ of $U$ which meets each orbit satisfies the above condition, then it is satisfied by all such subsets of $U$ \cite[Lemma~4.3]{AlvCandel2009}.
 Furthermore there always exists a recurrent system of compact generation on $U$ \cite[Corollary~4.5]{AlvCandel2009}.

 In other words, the recurrence of $E$ means that there is some $N\in\N$ such that

 where $E^N$ is the family of compositions of at most $N$ elements of $E$.

 \begin{thm}[{\'Alvarez L\'opez-Candel \cite[Theorem~4.6]{AlvCandel2009}}] Let $\HH$ and $\HH'$ be compactly generated pseudogroups on locally compact spaces $T$ and $T'$, let $U$ and $U'$ be relatively compact open subsets of $T$ and $T'$ that meet all orbits of $\HH$ and $\HH'$, let $\GG$ and $\GG'$ denote the restrictions of $\HH$ and $\HH'$ to $U$ and $U'$, and let $E$ and $E'$ be recurrent symmetric systems of compact generation of $\HH$ and $\HH'$ on $U$ and $U'$, respectively.
 Suppose that there exists an equivalence $\HH\to\HH'$, and consider the induced equivalence $\GG\to\GG'$ and homeomorphism $U/\GG\to U'/\GG'$.
 Then the $\GG$-orbits with $d_E$ are uniformly quasi-isometric to the corresponding $\GG'$-orbits with $d_{E'}$. \end{thm}